guotong1988/guotong1988.github.io/research/_posts/2024-02-02-textgen-improved-by-ctr.md

 In Step-4, **Log Dataset Collection**.
 We collect user purchase and view logs for each product.

 In Step-5, **Predictive Modeling**.
-We train the sales prediction model based on the online logs of Step-4.
-The detail is illustrated in the following sections.
+The sales prediction model is trained using logs from Step-4.
+Implementation details are described in the subsequent sections.

 In Step-6 and Step-7, **Causal Analysis**.
 We use causal inference and the sales prediction model to find the best quality product descriptions in the logs.
 The detail is illustrated in the following sections.